 More than 4000 general surgeries and 10,000 C-sections performed globally each year.

-PIH participates in The Lancet Commission on Global Surgery.
-Launched with an introductory comment in The Lancet in 2013, the commission brings together health and policy experts with the aim of ensuring that all people have access to affordable, high-quality surgery and anesthesia.
+We collaborate with experts around the world to improve surgical care.
+As a longtime participant in The Lancet Commission on Global Surgery, launched in 2013, we work with other health and policy experts to ensure that all people have access to affordable, high-quality surgery and anesthesia.

-At many PIH sites, clinicians offer surgical care, including orthopedics, otolaryngology (ear, nose, and throat), plastics, pediatrics, urology, ob-gyn, and general surgery.
-University Hospital staff in Mirebalais, Haiti, have recently begun working alongside international teams to perform especially complex surgeries, such as pediatric cardiac surgery and neurosurgery.
+We live these goals at many of our supported health facilities, where clinicians offer surgical care, including: orthopedics, otolaryngology (ear, nose, and throat), plastics, pediatrics, urology, obstetrics and gynecology, and general surgery.
+Staff at the internationally accredited University Hospital in Mirebalais, Haiti, work alongside international teams to perform especially complex surgeries, such as the separation of conjoined twins, pediatric cardiac surgery, and neurosurgery.

-PIH also hopes to train the next generation of surgeons.
-Haiti and other sites offer surgical mentorships, residencies, and special education for local physicians.
+We are also working to train the next generation of surgeons.
+Our programs across multiple countries offer surgical mentorships, residencies, and advanced education for local physicians.
 The Paul Farmer Global Surgery Fellowship and the Global Health Equity Residency teach surgeons how to provide care in resource-poor settings, with the ultimate aim of producing surgical researchers and policy advocates.